Thesis Writing and Filing

 Inclusion of Publishable Papers or Article-Length Essays

-Publishable papers and article-length essays arising from your research project are acceptable only if you incorporate that text into a larger argument that binds together the whole thesis.
+Publishable papers and article-length essays arising from your research project are acceptable only if you incorporate that text into a larger argument that binds together the whole dissertation or thesis.
 Include introductory, transitional, and concluding sections with the papers or essays.

 Withholding Your Thesis